vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-tutorial.md

 Similar to the skybox, your ambient light image can be added as a JSON file.

-1. In the 'Entity List' window, select 'Zone-2'.
+1. Select 'Zone-2' either from the Entity List or directly in Interface.
 2. Change the 'Ambient Intensity' to `1.00`.
 3. In 'Ambient Source', add your ambient light JSON file, or click 'Copy from Skybox' to use the same image as the skybox.